balena-io/debugging-masterclass/README.md

 * `balena.service` - The balenaEngine service, the modified Docker daemon fork that allows the management and running of application service images, containers, volumes and networking.
-* `resin-supervisor.service` - The balena Supervisor service, responsible for
+* `balena-supervisor.service` - The balena Supervisor service, responsible for
     the management of applications, including downloading updates for and self-healing (via monitoring) of those applications, variables (application/ device/fleet) and exposure of these services to applications via an